drakkan/sftpgo/README.md

 More in-depth analysis of performance can be found [here](./docs/performance.md).

+## Release Cadence

+SFTPGo releases are feature-driven, we don't have a fixed time based schedule.
+As a rough estimate, you can expect 1 or 2 new releases per year.

 ## Acknowledgements

 SFTPGo makes use of the third party libraries listed inside [go.mod](./go.mod).